StuartGJohnson/urdf_tools/README.md

 [▶️ View the robot in 3D](./ugv.stl)

-The glb file can be viewed in github pages.
+The .glb file can be viewed in github pages.
 For example:

 [▶️ View the robot in 3D](https://stuartgjohnson.github.io/urdf_tools/)

 Voila!